rage/java-programming/data/part-5/4-objects-and-references.md

 <!-- Tee metodi `public boolean vahemman(Raha verrattava)`, joka palauttaa true jos raha-olio jolle metodia kutsutaan on arvoltaan pienempi kuin raha-olio, joka on metodin parametrina. -->

-Create the method `public boolean lessThan(Money compared)` that returns true if the money object whose method is called has a greater worth than the money object that is received as the method parameter.
+Create the method `public boolean lessThan(Money compared)` that returns true if the money-object on which the method is called on has a lesser value than the money object given as a parameter.

 <!-- ```java